go-mysql-org/go-mysql-elasticsearch/README.md

 In the above example, we will only sync MySQL table tfiler's columns `id` and `name` to Elasticsearch.

 ## Filter mysql ddl commands
-You can use `shield_ddl` to continue mysql DDL command
+You can use `shield_ddl` to skip mysql DDL command

 ```
 [[rule]]